Day and Night in Athens

 manaskouz

 Restaurants- Mana’s Kouzina-Kouzina has a name that means mother’s kitchen and goes beyond the famous Greek favorites of moussaka and Greek salad by offering a revolving lunch and dinner menu of magirefta traditional Greek dishes, slow-cooked recipes hailing from all over Greece.
-Other great Greek cuisine selections can be enjoyed at Melilotos.
 The local go-to places for souvlaki include Thanasis, off Monastiraki Square, and Kostas in Agia Irini Square.

 manaskouz2